Skip to main content

 Lab Pipeline

-You will also need a devops pipeline to run your code.
+You will also need a Azure DevOps pipeline to run your code.
 To create a pipeline, follow the steps below

 • Create a pipeline in Azure Devops.
 In Azure DevOps, navigate to the HMCTS Platform Operations organisation.
 On the Pipelines menu, click on Pipelines